SIGN UP FOR NEWSLETTER

 India was hence at the centre of the silk route.
 Let us understand the rich tradition of silks In India.
 Several Indian States/regions produce an amazing range of silk varieties.
 For instance, silk sarees and silk fabrics are a tradition, culture & identity of the State.
 Hence the fabrics are named as such.
 Let us explore the silk route in India from Assam to Tamil Nadu.
 It is fascinating.

 Assam is known for its golden coloured Muga silk, Eri or Endi silk which is in light/beige cream in colour and pat silk which is white in colour.

-Sualkuchi is a silk weaving village,30 kms from the capital city of Guwahati that is on the banks of the river Brahmaputra.
-Above all, It is well known for silk textiles, both mulberry and muga silk.
+Sualkuchi is a silk weaving village,30 kms from the capital city of Guwahati ,on the banks of the river Brahmaputra.
+In other words, it is well known for silk textiles, both mulberry and muga silk.

-Rich silk sarees woven in Murshidabad and Bishnupur in West Bengal are called Balucheri sarees.
-For example, they are characterised by the depiction of epics and mythology in their designs.
+Balucheri sarees are rich silk sarees woven in Murshidabad and Bishnupur villages in West Bengal.
 Baluchar in Murshidabad district was the region where this saree weaving technique was originally practised.
 Weavers from Dhaka were brought to Murshidabad to aid in crafting these sarees.
 However, they moved to Bishnupur later.
-For instance, Tussar silk is woven in jacquard looms to create this beautiful saree with human forms.
+The sarees are characterised by the depiction of Hindu epics and mythology in the designs.
 Scenes from the Mahabharata & Ramayana adorn the pallu of this saree.
 Further, the designs are drawn on paper and subsequently transferred to wooden frames, called Naqshas.
 Finally, they are then transferred to the loom to be woven into the main fabric.
+For instance, Tussar silk is woven in jacquard looms to create this beautiful saree with human forms.

 Traditionally they were made only in cotton.
 However, today t the Kota cotton silk saree is equally popular.